headwirecom/peregrine-cms/docs/public/replication/index.md

 ![Site](root-site.jpg)

 We have to realize one thing that should simplify things significantly.
-Namely - it actually should not matter to us exactly what type of resource we are discussing in terms of distribution / replication / publishing / un-publishing.
+Namely, it actually should not matter to us exactly what type of resource we are discussing in terms of distribution / replication / publishing / un-publishing.
 In this regard they are more or less the same.
 They're just resources in the system.
 We render those resources somehow.
 Each resource can reference